Control of kinetic opinion dynamics in popularity-adaptive social networks: Introduction

 In this modelling framework, we also investigate the impact of control mechanisms acting on both the contact dynamics and the opinion evolution.
 Control strategies in opinion modelling have been explored at various scales see for example \cite{during2024breaking,albi2025data,bicego2025computation}.
 Here we follow the approach introduced in \cite{APZ14,albi2015kinetic}, deriving two type of feedback controls, the first acting over the contact formation and designed to counteract the endogenous decay of contacts by mitigating unfavourable trends in the visibility of selected agents or groups.
 A second control term acts at the opinion level, steering agents toward prescribed target positions whenever activation criteria based on connectivity or local opinion density are satisfied.

 The integration of such kinetic framework with control thus offers a rigorous tool for designing strategies that promote consensus, limit fragmentation, or may regulate the impact of highly connected agents in public discourse.
-Overall, the finding of the present manuscript provides a modelling and computational setting for to analyise interventions in complex social systems where popularity, influence, and opinions co-evolve.
+Overall, the finding of the present manuscript provides a modeling and computational setting for to analyze interventions in complex social systems where popularity, influence, and opinions co-evolve.

 The paper is structured as follows.
 In Section \ref{sec:contactmodel}, starting from a system of indistinguishable agents, we present the microscopic model for the evolution of the contacts.
 Such evolution is driven both by the desire of the agents to increase their followers once they enter the network and, consequently, gain more influence, but it also depends on how popular and endorsed are their opinions.
-In Section \ref{sec:controlc} we introduce the control variable for the evolution of the contacts and the optimal control problem linked to it.
+In Section \ref{sec:controlc} we divide the agents in different populations and we introduce the control variable for the evolution of the contacts and the optimal control problem linked to it.
 The objective of this control variable is to minimize the relative loss of the agent's contacts.
 We also present an interpretation of the optimal control functional as the continuous time limit of a discrete-time formulation.
 We conclude this section with the mean field description of the contacts evolution obtained through a suitable scaling of the contacts upgrade and the frequency of such evolution.
 Section \ref{sec:opinionmodel} is devoted to the controlled evolution of the opinions.
-Again, we start from the microscopic multi-agent description of the binary interactions that shape each agent's opinion and present the optimal control problem linked to them.
+Again, we divide the agents in distinct populations, then we start from the microscopic multi-agent description of the binary interactions that shape each agent's opinion and present the optimal control problem linked to them.
 As we did for the evolution of the contacts, also for the opinion evolution we present the mean-field limit, leading to the Fokker-Planck-type equation for the time evolution of the joint density of opinions and contacts in the regime of small updates of the opinions and the contacts happening with a very high frequency.
 Finally, Section \ref{sec:numerics} presents a set of numerical experiments carried on using a Monte Carlo approach, that show the different outcomes of the joint contacts and opinion evolution under various possible configurations.